-The catch rates of Chironomid larvae observed on Lake Winnebago and the Upriver Lakes in 2018 were much higher than 2017, indicating an increase in relative abundance of redworms.
-These data are supported by anecdotal reports from sturgeon spearers scouting in advance of the 2019 sturgeon spearing season.
-In fact, I talked to many spearers who mentioned their redworm counts this season were possibly as high as they have ever been.
-Diet analysis from sturgeon stomachs collected during the 2019 spear fishery also suggested an increase Chironomid availability as most stomachs sampled from the Lake Winnebago (77.6%) and Upriver Lakes (69.0%) fisheries contained redworms.
+The catch rates of Chironomid larvae observed on Lake Winnebago and the Upriver Lakes in 2019 were similar to 2018 and much higher than 2017, indicating an increase in relative abundance of redworms.
+The increased relative abundance of Chironomid larvae in 2018 sampling was supported by sturgeon diet data collected during the 2019 spearing season as 77.6% of the diets analyzed from Lake Winnebago and 69.0% of the diets from the Upriver Lakes contained Chironomid larvae.
+Anecdotal reports from sturgeon spearers scouting in advance of the 2020 sturgeon spearing season also support a high relative abundance of Chironomid larvae.
 Both Chironomid and gizzard shad catch rates were low in 2017, which contributed to a reduction in relative condition of sturgeon harvested during the 2018 spearing season.
 I anticipate that we will observe a slight increase in relative condition of fish harvested this season due to the increased availability of Chironomid larvae.
 However, from past observation I've noticed that fish condition does not increase as rapidly when fish are feeding on Chironomid larvae relative to when fish are feeding on gizzard shad.

 The spatial distribution of Chironomid larvae observed since 2013 confirms what most spearers have anecdotally known for decades.
 The central basin of Lake Winnebago, particularly along the east and northern shores, typically hold the most redworms.
 That's why sturgeon registration stations like Stockbridge Harbor and Payne's Point consistently register the most fish during spearing seasons when shad are not abundant.
-The 2019 sturgeon spearing season is very similar as Stockbridge Harbor, Waverly Beach, and Payne's Point are pacing the way with the most sturgeon registered this season.
-The southern portion of Lake Winnebago contains more sandier substrate and thus few Chironomid larvae.
-Therefore, registration stations on the southern portion of the lake are typically less busy during non-shad seasons like 2019.
+The 2020 sturgeon spearing season has been a bit out of the ordinary, as our Calumet Harbor registration station has registered the most fish this season by a pretty wide margin.
+Ice conditions may be playing a factor in this as our shanty counts have shown that areas 3 and 4 (central Lake Winnebago) have consistently had the lowest shanty counts.
+Further, most spearers are staying closer to shore this season due to the variable ice conditions and may not be traveling out far enough to be spearing on the areas with the highest Chironomid densities.

-Chironomid sampling conducted on the Upriver Lakes in 2018 yielded very different results than sampling conducted in 2017.
+Chironomid sampling conducted on the Upriver Lakes in 2019 yielded very different results than sampling conducted in 2017.
 Catch rates observed in 2017 were low throughout the Upriver Lakes, which made us question whether sampling with these methods was worthwhile.
-Similar to Lake Winnebago, the catch rates increased drastically in 2018 and we are starting to observe some general trends in Chironomid distribution within the Upriver Lakes.
-For example, the sampling locations in the central basin of Lake Poygan, Clark's Bay and Samers Bay produced the highest catch rates of Chironomid larvae.
-I plan to look further into this, but these areas likely contain more soft, muck substrate than surrounding areas composed mostly of sand.
-Chironomid larvae prefer soft substrate, which explains much of the variability in our results.
-We plan to continue our sampling on the Upriver Lakes into the future, which hopefully will further evaluate factors contributing to the observed distribution of Chironomid larvae within the Upriver Lakes.
+Similar to Lake Winnebago, the catch rates increased drastically in 2018 and 2019 and we are starting to observe some general trends in Chironomid distribution within the Upriver Lakes.
+For example, several of our sampling locations are in areas dominated by sand substrate, whereas Chironomid larvae prefer soft substrate.
+We now have 3 years of sampling under our belts and we plan to remove the sampling locations that are not conducive to Chironomid colonization.
+Despite a reduced number of sampling sites, we plan to continue our Upriver Lakes sampling into the future to develop a longterm data set similar to data available for Lake Winnebago.

 Chironomid larvae remain a critical part of the food web within the Lake Winnebago System.
-Lake sturgeon rely on this resource for year-round foraging.
+Lake sturgeon, and other fish species, rely on this resource for year-round foraging.
 Moving forward, we plan to continue monitoring the relative abundance and distribution of Chironomid larvae in Lake Winnebago and the Upriver Lakes and I will continue to report out those results when they become available.